intel/sawr/sawr_master/INSTALL.md

 like GPIOs, already includes the RealSense uvc patches, saving us a step later.

 ### Intel Joule
 There is a special install of Ubuntu 16.04 for Joule available from [Canonical](https://developer.ubuntu.com/core/get-started/intel-joule#alternative-install:-ubuntu-desktop-16.04-lts).

-Note that for ROS, currently you want to install "Desktop Ubuntu" rather than "Ubuntu Core".
+**NOTE:** for ROS, currently you want to install "Desktop Ubuntu" rather than "Ubuntu Core".
 You probably also need to update the Joule BIOS to the latest version first as indicated.
 Updating the BIOS is relatively straightforward but you will need a Windows computer with USB-3.0 and the USB3.0-to-USB-C